-If you’re anything like me, you’re probably feeling the anticipation of spring and the escape of the outdoors coming soon.
-But while we’re still trapped in our homes, how about getting a jump on a therapeutic spring cleaning session?
+If you’re anything like me, you’re probably feeling the anticipation of the new year and the escape of the over-cluttered playroom.
+But while we’re still trapped in our homes, how about getting a jump on a therapeutic new year spring cleaning session?
 I’ve heard so many fellow mamas feeling the need to just get rid of some STUFF like those outgrown baby items, adorable “one and done” dressy outfits and toys the kids haven’t given a second glance to in months.
 Of course, these things pile up and take up space, which begs the question—where can these used (and loved) baby and kids items find a new home?
 We’ve rounded up ten places around NJ where you can donate or bring baby and child clothes, toys, furniture, and gear, and listed them here.
 Read on to find out where you can go and who accepts what—now on to that spring cleaning!

 This is one of our family’s favorite places to donate—they accept all almost everything, including baby items, toys, dolls, games, furniture, mattresses, books and more.
 Families who need help (about 20 each week) are referred by a social organization and come to the facility to choose what they need.

 24 Commerce Street, Springfield, New Jersey 07081

 Moms Helping Moms: